GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/taggers.md

 ## `tagTemplate`: uses a combination of the existing taggers as components in a template

-`tagTemplate` allows you to combine all previous taggers to create your own tagging policy.
+`tagTemplate` allows you to combine all existing taggers to create a custom tagging policy.
 This policy requires that you specify a tag template, where part of template can be replaced with the result of other tagging strategies during the tagging process.
 These other tagging strategies are called components, which can be